CharlesCage/burstrender/README.md

 3. Repeat #1 above to make sure `rawtherapee-cli` responds.

-If you're installing to Debian WSL under Windows, you're probably stuck with Debian 11 ("Bullseye").
-Sadly this is oldstable as of March 2024, and it only provides version 5.8.
-If so, you have a couple of options.
+If you're installing to Debian WSL under Windows, you MIGHT be stuck with Debian 11 ("Bullseye").
+If so, or for any reason you find yourself with an older version of  RawTherapee, your goal is to install v5.9 or later.
+Here are some options if you're on Debian.
+Feel free to search for other possibilities.

 #### Option 1: Install from Unstable